When faced with a lingering or reoccurring problem, what do you do?

 4. Why was there not enough time for thorough functional testing?

-Because the build came only one day before the UAT timelines, and thorough functional testing takes at least 3 days.
+The build came only one day before the UAT timelines, and thorough functional testing takes at least three days.

 5. Why was the build given only a day before the UAT?